• Car Accidents

 Related: Who is responsible for determining fault in a car accident

-The victim: Someone who was injured in the crash and sought compensation for medical bills, lost wages, and pain and suffering. –
+• The Victim: Anyone injured in the crash can seek damages for medical bills, lost wages, and pain and suffering.

 There are a variety of commercial trucking faults that lead to lawsuits.
 Any of these can open up a commercial trucking company to a lawsuit if a related accident occurred: